utap2/utap2/docs/rst/installation.rst

                         When default parameter is used the environmet at /opt/miniconda3 inside the container will be used

+TEST
-TEST                    Set to 1 if the container is for testing.
+                        Set to 1 if the container is for testing.

                         **The default is:** TEST=None

+DEVELOPMENT
-DEVELOPMENT             Set to 1 if the container is for development
+                        Set to 1 if the container is for development

                         **The default is:** DEVELOPMENT=None

+PROXY_URL
-PROXY_URL              url of utap if you using with proxy. default: DNS_HOST:HOST_APACHE_PORT
+                        URL of utap if you using with proxy. default: DNS_HOST:HOST_APACHE_PORT

+UTAP_CODE
-UTAP_CODE              The full path to the external UTAP code.
+                        The full path to the external UTAP code.

                         Code exists inside the container.

                         **The default is:** UTAP_CODE=None

                         When default parameter is used the code at /opt/utap inside the container will be used

+INTERNAL_OUTPUT
-INTERNAL_OUTPUT        Host internal output to be mounted
+                        Host internal output to be mounted

                         **The default is:** INTERNAL_OUTPUT=None

+DEMO_SITE
-DEMO_SITE              Set to 1 if the container is for demo
+                       Set to 1 if the container is for demo

                        **The default is:** DEMO_SITE=None

+RUN_NGSPLOT
-RUN_NGSPLOT           Set to 1 if for running NGS-plot.
+                      Set to 1 if for running NGS-plot.

                       **The default is:** RUN_NGSPLOT=None

+HOST_HOME_DIR
-HOST_HOME_DIR        The home USER home directory on the host
+                     The home USER home directory on the host

                      **For example:** /home/username

                      **The default is:** $HOME

+INTERNAL_USERS
-INTERNAL_USERS       Set to 1 if utap installation is for Weizmann users
+                     Set to 1 if utap installation is for Weizmann users

                      **The default is:** INTERNAL_USERS=None

+DB_PATH
-DB_PATH              Full path to the folder where the DB will be located.
+                     Full path to the folder where the DB will be located.

                      $USER needs to have write permission for this folder.